 These condensed consolidated interim financial statements have been prepared on a historical cost basis, except for financial instruments classified as available-for-sale ("AFS") and fair value through profit or loss ("FVTPL"), which are stated at their fair value.
-In addition, these condensed consolidated interim financial statements have been prepared using the accrual basis of accounting except for cash flow information.
 The preparation of these condensed consolidated interim financial statements requires management to make judgments, estimates and assumptions that affect the application of the policies and reported amounts of assets, liabilities, revenue and expenses.
 Actual results may differ from these estimates.